RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Background and Related Work

 Adversarial examples are inputs intentionally designed to mislead DNNs \cite{szegedy2013intriguing,goodfellow6572explaining}.
 Given a DNN $f_{\Theta}$ and an input image $\mathbf{x} \in \mathbb{X}$ with the ground truth label $\mathbf{y} \in \mathbb{Y}$, an adversarial example $\mathbf{x}_{adv}$ satisfies

 where $\|\cdot\|$ is a distance metric.
 Commonly, $\|\cdot\|$ is measured by the $\ell_{p}$-norm ($p\in$\{1,2,$\infty$\}).

-A plethora of work has been devoted to performing adversarial attacks \cite{goodfellow6572explaining,athalye2018obfuscated,Jonathan2018SPSA,croce2020autoattack}.
 In particular, adversarial attacks can be divided into two types: (1) white-box attacks, in which adversaries have the complete knowledge of the target model and can fully access it; and (2) black-box attacks, in which adversaries do not have full access to the target model and only have limited knowledge of it, \eg, can only obtain its prediction without knowing the architecture and weights.
-On the other hand, various defense approaches have been proposed to improve model robustness against adversarial examples \cite{Papernot2015Distillation,xie2018mitigating,madry2017towards,liao2018defense,pmlr-v70-cisse17a,goodfellow6572explaining,liu2021ANP}.
+A plethora of work has been devoted to performing adversarial attacks \cite{goodfellow6572explaining,athalye2018obfuscated,Jonathan2018SPSA,croce2020autoattack,mopuri2018generalizable,wang2020hamiltonian,dong2021query}.
+Goodfellow et al. \cite{goodfellow6572explaining} first proposed the Fast Gradient Sign Method (FGSM) which leverages the gradient information of input image to craft adversarial examples efficiently.
+Madry et al. \cite{madry2017towards} proposed the Project Gradient Descent (PGD) attack that is similar with FGSM but iterates more steps to generate adversarial examples, after each step it projects noises to the $\epsilon$-ball around input images.
+Carlini \& Wagner (C\&W) attack \cite{carlini2017towards} is an optimization-based attack that aims to find adversarial perturbations to minimize the specific object function.
+It transforms a general constrained optimization problem into minimizing an empirically-chosen object function.
+Universal Adversarial Perturbation (UAP) \cite{moosavi2017universal} aims to find the input-agnostic noises that could cause model misclassification when added on input images from various classes.
+AutoAttack \cite{croce2020autoattack} is one of the state-of-the-art adversarial attacks that combine four different attacks to form a perameter-free and computationally affordable attack to test adversarial robustness.
+It includes two extensions of PGD attack (APGD-CE and APGD-DLR) and two existing adversarial attacks (FAB attack \cite{croce2020fab} and Square Attack \cite{ACFH2020square}) to further boost the strength of attack.

+On the other hand, various defense approaches have been proposed to improve model robustness against adversarial examples \cite{Papernot2015Distillation,xie2018mitigating,madry2017towards,liao2018defense,pmlr-v70-cisse17a,goodfellow6572explaining,liu2021ANP,mustafa2020deeply,theagarajan2021privacy}.
+Specifically, adversarial training minimizes the worst case loss within some perturbation region for classifiers, by augmenting the training set $\{x^{(i)}, y^{(i)}\}_{i=1...n}$ with adversarial examples.
+Defensive Distillation \cite{Papernot2015Distillation} uses the change of softmax temperature to obsfucate the gradient information of model outputs and thus prevents the white-box attack from using gradient to generate adversarial examples.
+Zhang et al. \cite{zhang2019theoretically} stated the trade-off between robustness and accuracy and proposed TRADES to defend adversarial attacks.
+TRADES introduces a regularization term to induce a shift of the decision boundaries away from the training data points.
+Kannan et al. proposed Adversarial Logit Pairing (ALP) \cite{kannan2018adversarial} which not only minimizes the model prediction error on adversarial examples but also tries to minimize the distance of model logits between clean examples and the corresponding adversarial examples.